GitJit-max/learning-linux/chapter/06-inter.md

 Inodes: Total: 6176768    Free: 5672251
 ```

+#### Xargs can divide series

-One can use the ` -n # ` argument to delimit standard input by space, to make the specified command execute multiple times (with any initial arguments followed by items read from standard input):
+One can use the ` -n # ` argument to delimit standard input by space, to make the specified command execute multiple times with any initial arguments followed by items read from standard input:

 ```
 $ echo {2007..2009}-{01..12}↵